mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 One of the main requirements of the protocol is to make sure that if multiple versions of MLS coexist in the future, the protocol provides a strong and unambiguous version negotiation mechanism.
-This mechanism prevents from version downgrade attacks where an attacker would actively rewrite handshake messages with a lower protocol version than the ones originally offered by the endpoints.
-When multiple versions of MLS are available, the negotiation protocol guarantees that the version agreed upon will be the highest version supported in commun by the group.
-As no other version exist at the moment, this document does not do any recommandation on alternative techniques such as using different versions of MLS for different subgroups.
+This mechanism must prevent version downgrade attacks where an attacker would actively rewrite handshake messages with a lower protocol version than the ones originally offered by the endpoints.
+When multiple versions of MLS are available, the negotiation protocol must guarantees that the version agreed upon will be the highest version supported in common by the group.

 ## Security Requirements